rhaslund/labguides/vbr-95u4/module-02/content.md

+Module 2: Components

+---
+**This lab is expected to last a maximum of XX minutes including lab launch.**

 # Lab 2.1
 In this lab exercise you will add the Veeam Backup & Replication backup server to Veeam Backup Enterprise Manager.